An analytic derivation of the empirical correlations of gamma-ray bursts: Introduction

-Analytical derivation of the on-axis and off-axis Amati relation indices has been attempted in several researches \citep{Granot..2002,Eichler..2004,Ramirez..2005,Dado..2012}. \cite{Eichler..2004} derived the index of the Amati relation as $0.5$ by considering a uniform, axisymmetric jet with a hole cut out of it (i.e., a ring-shaped fireball).
-Meanwhile, \cite{Dado..2012} argued that the Amati relation should have an index of $1/2\pm1/6$ in the framework of the so called cannonball model.
+Analytical derivation of the on-axis and off-axis Amati relation indices has been attempted in several researches \citep{Granot..2002,Eichler..2004,Ramirez..2005,Dado..2012}. \cite{Eichler..2004} derived the index of the Amati relation as $0.5$ by considering a uniform, axisymmetric jet with a hole cut out of it (i.e., a ring-shaped fireball). \cite{Dado..2012} argued that the Amati relation should have an index of $1/2\pm1/6$ in the framework of the so-called cannonball model.
 Here, we show that the standard fireball model will also lead to an index of $0.5$ for the on-axis Amati relation.
-For off-axis Amati relation, previous studies show that the index should be $1/3$ by only considering the effect of the viewing angle \citep{Granot..2002,Ramirez..2005}.
+For the off-axis Amati relation, previous studies showed that the index should be $1/3$ based on the effect of the viewing angle alone \citep{Granot..2002,Ramirez..2005}.
 However, the effect of the Lorentz factor was usually ignored or not fully considered for the off-axis cases.
 Here we argue that the Lorentz factor is equally responsible for determining the index of the off-axis Amati relation.
 We suggest that this index should be between $1/4$ and $4/13$ after fully considering both the effect of the viewing angle and the Lorentz factor.

 Researchers have also tried to reproduce the Amati relation by means of numerical calculations \citep{Yamazaki..2004,Kocevski..2012,Mochkovitch..2015}.
-Recently \cite{Farinelli..2021} used an empirical comoving-frame spectrum (a spectrum described by a smoothly broken power-law function) to simulate the prompt emission.
-Their radiation flux is calculated by averaging over the pulse duration.
-They found that the Amati relation should be $\Ep\propto\Eiso^{0.5}$ for on-axis cases and $\Ep\propto\Eiso^{0.25}$ for off-axis ones.
-Here, we will consider the detailed synchrotron spectrum instead of an empirical one in our study, so that we can have more insights into the detailed physics.
+Recently, \cite{Farinelli..2021} used an empirical comoving-frame spectrum (a spectrum described by a smoothly broken power-law function) to simulate the prompt emission.
+Their radiation flux was calculated by averaging over the pulse duration.
+They found that the Amati relation should be $\Ep\propto\Eiso^{0.5}$ for on-axis and $\Ep\propto\Eiso^{0.25}$ for off-axis cases.
+Here, we consider the detailed synchrotron spectrum instead of an empirical one in our study, so that we can gain more insights into the detailed physics.
 Furthermore, the isotropic peak luminosity $\Lp$ can be precisely calculated in our model.
 As a result, in addition to deriving the Amati relation, we can also examine the Yonetoku relation between $\Ep$ and $\Lp$ \citep{Yonetoku..2004}, which was previously discussed only for the on-axis cases \citep{Zhang..2009,Ito..2019}.